mpuntus-css/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The process of building the webapp went smoothly overall, as the instructions provided were clear and well-structured.

 ## License